 Advanced welded spot of anti-surge wire wound resistor

-FIRSTOHM realize the reliability of the welded spot is a key factor to withstand surge.
-Therefore, after the wire wound welding, a layer of alloy is plated on the surface of the welded spot, and the reliability is improved.
-Below pictures show original welded spot and after implement:
+FIRSTOHM realizes the reliability of the welded spot is a key factor to withstand surge.
+Therefore, we did some researches and avovid this problem.
+Below pictures show the original welded spot and after implementation:

 Original - Traditional wire-wound resistor – Welded spot is not reliable against surge

 FIRSTOHM - Improved anti-surge welded spot

 SWAT/SWMT : Anti-Surge Wire Wound Fast-Fuse (MELF) Resistor

 - Enhanced welded spot is reliable against surge.

 - Fast-acting fuse device for high power applications.

 - Flameproof multi-layer coating equivalent to UL 94 V-0.